hashicorp/serf/website/source/docs/agent/options.html.markdown

   agent starts.
 This option is incompatible with the `-tag` option and requires there be no tags in the agent configuration file, if given.

+* `-syslog` - When provided, the logs will also be sent to the syslog facility.
+  This flag can only be enabled on Linux or OSX systems, as Windows and Plan 9 do not provide the syslog facility.

 ## Configuration Files

 In addition to the command-line options, configuration can be put into